LGFae/swww/README.md

 A huge thanks to everyone involed in the [smithay](https://github.com/Smithay) project.
 Making this program would not have been possible without it.
-In fact, the first versions of swww were quite literaly copy pasted from the [layer shell example in the client-toolkit ](https://github.com/Smithay/client-toolkit/blob/master/examples/layer_shell.rs).
+In fact, the first versions of swww were quite literally copy pasted from the [layer shell example in the client-toolkit ](https://github.com/Smithay/client-toolkit/blob/master/examples/layer_shell.rs).

 A big thank-you also to [HakierGrzonzo](https://github.com/HakierGrzonzo), for